NBA Rumors: CJ McCollum Could Be Headed To LA Lakers For Package Centered On Kyle Kuzma, Per ‘Fadeaway World’

-Though they successfully won the 2020 NBA championship title, Los Angeles Lakers power forward Kyle Kuzma continues to be involved in various trade speculations.
-With his failure to live up to expectations last season, most people expect the Lakers to use Kuzma as a trade chip to improve their roster this offseason.
+Only weeks after successfully winning the 2020 NBA championship title, Los Angeles Lakers power forward Kyle Kuzma continues to be involved in various trade speculations.
+With his failure to live up to expectations last season, there are expectations that the Lakers will use Kuzma as a trade chip to improve their roster this offseason.
 One of the dream targets for the Lakers in a potential deal involving Kuzma is All-Star shooting guard CJ McCollum of the Portland Trail Blazers.

 In the proposed trade scenario by Eddie Bitar of Fadeaway World, the Lakers would send a package that includes Kuzma, Kentavious Caldwell-Pope, Avery Bradley, and Quinn Cook to the Trail Blazers for McCollum.
 Before pushing through with the trade, they would first need to convince Caldwell-Pope to agree to a sign-and-trade deal.